Monorail: Types and technical aspects

 Modern monorails depend on a large solid beam as the vehicles' running surface.
 There are a number of competing designs divided into two broad classes, straddle-beam and suspended monorails.
 The most common type is the straddle-beam, in which the train straddles a steel or reinforced concrete beam 2 to 3 ft wide.
 A rubber-tired carriage contacts the beam on the top and both sides for traction and to stabilize the vehicle.
 The style was popularized by the German company ALWEG.
 There is also a historical type of suspension monorail developed by German inventors Nicolaus Otto and Eugen Langen in the 1880s.
 It was built in the twin cities of Barmen and Elberfeld in Wuppertal, Germany, opened in 1901, and is still in operation.
 The Chiba Urban Monorail is the world's largest suspended network.

 Power

-Almost all modern monorails are powered by electric motors fed by dual third rails, contact wires or electrified channels attached to or enclosed in their guidance beams, but diesel-powered monorail systems also exist.
-Historically some systems, such as the Lartigue Monorail, used steam locomotives.
+Almost all modern monorails are powered by electric motors fed by dual third rails, contact wires or electrified channels attached to or enclosed in their guidance beams.
+Historically some systems, such as the Lartigue Monorail, used steam locomotives, but diesel-powered monorail systems also existed.
+Some monorail systems use linear induction motors, for example Disney's Tomorrowland Monorail.